apijenish/ScrappyAI/README.md

 - pip install -r requirements.txt

 3. Configure environment variables
-- Create a .evn file in the project root with your database and Ollama API key DB_HOST=your_database_host
+- Create a .evn file in the project root with your database and Ollama API key\n DB_HOST=your_database_host
   DB_PORT=3306
   DB_NAME=your_database_name